The Nobel Prize and SSE

 Tore Ellingsen holds the Ragnar Söderberg Chair in Economics.
 He is also Chair of the Social Sciences Class at the Royal Swedish Academy of Sciences and an adjunct professor at Norwegian School of Economics in his hometown, Bergen.

 Per Strömberg (Member)

 Professor of Finance, Stockholm School of Economics

 Per Strömberg is the SSE Centennial Professor of Finance and Private Equity at the Stockholm School of Economics.
-He is currently the holder of the Ragnar and Torsten Söderberg Professorship in Economics 2014-2018.
-Strömberg is currently a member of the Committee.
+He is also Adjunct Professor of Finance at the University of Chicago Booth School of Business.

 Bertil Ohlin – Our very own laureate

 Shortly after taking on his professorship at SSE, Ohlin published Interregional and International Trade.
 The book mapped out what today is known as the Heckscher-Ohlin model, and it made him a world renowned economist.

 Meanwhile, Ohlin juggled his academic career with politics.
 He was the leader of liberal People’s Party from 1944 to 1967.

 He received the Prize in Economic Sciences in 1977 together with James E. Meade “for their pathbreaking contribution to the theory of international trade and international capital movements”.

 “I have found it all to be a fascinating business,” Ohlin said of his extraordinary career.